You'll receive guidance throughout your entire egg donation cycle to help you feel prepared and confident.

 After being approved as an egg donor, you’ll receive your initial screening at the doctor’s office to ensure that you’re in great health and ready for the donation process.
 Sometimes these visits occur on Day 3 of the menstrual cycle (the third day after bleeding begins).
 During this appointment, you may receive:

 In addition, you’ll take part in a number of ultrasounds that will be performed during the cycle to monitor the healthy growth of your eggs in your ovaries.
-This is a painless procedure that entails inserting a wand into the vagina to produce an ultrasound image so your doctor can analyse it.
+This is a painless procedure that entails inserting a wand into the vagina to produce an ultrasound image so your doctor can analyze it.

 Stimulated eggs that aren't extracted for egg donation would naturally pass out of the body during your menstrual cycle.

-Your eggs will mature after about two weeks of hormones.
 Once this happens, you'll return to your doctor's office for the egg retrieval procedure, which takes about 30 minutes.
+Before the procedure, an injection of HCG will be administered, which prepares the egg donor's ovaries to release the eggs.
 During the egg retrieval procedure, you'll be put under light sedation, and your eggs will be aspirated vaginally with a long needle to remove the possibility of scarring.
+The eggs are then removed by placing the needle that is attached to an ultrasound probe through the vaginal tissues.
+This process is called in vitro fertilization (IVF).

 Soon after the retrieval, you may go home accompanied by a friend.
 When you get home, we recommend that you take the rest of the day off work.

-Upon request, egg donors may be informed about a month after the retrieval if a pregnancy occurred within the recipient parents and/or gestational carrier.
+Upon request, egg donors may be informed about a month after the retrieval if a pregnancy occurred within the recipient's parents and/or gestational carrier.

 Embark on the rewarding journey of helping another couple or individual grow their family with the most established egg donation agency in America.